bryanwb/kh/README.md

 kh git add-ignores  # add commonly ignored file globs to .gitignore
 ```

 GPG is another program that I cannot use w/out looking up a cheatsheet despite using for several years.
-Here are
-a few examples of how I might script GPG with `h`.

 ```
 kh gpg decrypt foo.asc  # decrypted contents of foo.asc are output to foo.asc.plain